DaveSkender/Stock.Indicators/docs/_indicators/StdDev.md

 ---
 title: Standard Deviation (volatility)
 description: Standard Deviation represents the volatility of historical financial market prices.
 It is also known as Historical Volatility (HV).
+Z-Score is also returned.
 permalink: /indicators/StdDev/
 image: /assets/charts/StdDev.png
 type: numerical-analysis